Program Diversity Week

 The evening will be opened by Prof. Heiko Paulheim (he/him), UMA's Vice-President for Digitalization, Equal Opportunity, and Diversity, and moderated by Jens Augspurger (he/him).

-Thursday, October 16
+Thursday, 16 October

 We look forward to welcoming you to our networking meetings!

-The two events are scheduled as follows:
+The event is scheduled as follows:

-1. 10:15 a.m. to 11:15 a.m., ExpLab: Female PhD students and postdocs
+10:15–11:15 a.m., ExpLab: Female PhD students and postdocs

-Input and discussion on networking in science.
+Input and discussion on networking in science

 Registration for the networking meeting for doctoral students and postdoctoral researchers